 She identified herself as a third year associate I knew, though not very well.
 She continued to bewail my late night labors, then giggled and said "Michael, cut it out!"
 Finally, I said I had to get back to work.
 She said "OK" and hung up.
 Later that morning I went to the office of Susan, an associate I knew was a friend of my late night caller.
 I told her what had happened; she sighed and said, "She's been working on a deal that kept her in the office for several days and nights straight."
 I told Susan about the giggling and "Michael."
-She rolled her eyes, and said Michael was a senior litigation associate I knew fairly well who had been through a bitter divorce and a breakdown, both of which may or may not have been work related.
+She rolled her eyes, and said Michael was a senior litigation associate I knew fairly well who had been through a bitter divorce and a breakdown.
 "The blind leading the blind," I said.
 Susan smiled wryly.

 Charlie and I were moved from our shared office on the firm's main floor to adjoining small offices in a portion of the floor below that the firm had leased as expansion space.
 In Lions in the Street, his book about the great Wall Street law firms, Paul Hoffman wrote about how, when Simpson Thatcher & Bartlett had its offices in the old Equitable Building at 120 Broadway, an associate getting his (they were all male at the time) first individual office could tell if he was on partnership track by whether his window faced the street or an air shaft.
 Of those who suffered the latter fate it was said, "He got the shaft."
 I soon concluded that being assigned to one of the small associate offices in this isolated section, not connected to the rest of the firm by a stairway, was the equivalent of getting the shaft.
 This was confirmed at my next annual review when Don Greene told me I was not destined to be one of the elect.
 Nevertheless, he said, I should not "rush away" from the firm.
 He would try to find something for me.